 gone into administration.
 Oh dear.
 We've contacted Vinaya to find out more information and will update this if and when it bounces back.

 Anyone who backed BioRing's Indiegogo campaign was due to get this fitness-tracker-in-a-ring in November 2016.
 Not only did it promise to measure steps, distance, sleep and heart rate, the BioRing's bioimpedance sensor aimed to track how many calories you've consumed too.
 That apparently included a macro-nutrient breakdown of your food on top of other extras like keeping tabs on your stress levels.
+This one is not happening.

 From $189, indiegogo.com

 The Smarty Ring made some pretty big claims, basically aiming to pack all the technology you'd expect in a smartwatch into a ring.
 We're annoyed on behalf of backers though as its over two years late.
+The last update was six months ago.

 Backers were promised version 2 of the device back in October 2016.
 A tiny screen shows notifications from your smartphone (which now scroll) as well as allowing you to make outgoing calls to preset numbers, control music and even trigger the camera.
 It also functions as a digital watch, charges wirelessly and looks fairly stylish from the pics.